AI & Technology

 6. Your personal typing data never touches any server

 The results actually back this up.
-The federated Gboard model outperformed server-trained models — a 5% relative improvement in top-1 recall.
-Turns out training on real, in-context data beats pooled server data every time.
+Consequently, The federated Gboard model outperformed server-trained models — a 5% relative improvement in top-1 recall.
+Turns out training on real, in-context data beats pooled server data.
+Consistently.

-But federated learning alone isn't enough.
-Research has shown that gradient updates can theoretically be reverse-engineered to reconstruct typed words — which is a genuine concern.
-The fix is differential privacy: adding calibrated noise to gradient updates before they leave your device, making reconstruction attacks computationally infeasible.
-Google's ACL 2023 paper documents how they've deployed differential privacy guarantees across all Gboard neural language models.
+Hence, But federated learning alone isn't a complete solution.
+Nonetheless, Turns out gradient updates can be reverse-engineered to reconstruct typed words — which is a real concern, not just a theoretical one.
+Therefore, The fix is differential privacy: adding calibrated noise to gradient updates before they leave your device, making reconstruction attacks practically infeasible.
+Google's ACL 2023 paper shows how they've rolled out differential privacy across all Gboard neural language models.

-CleverType takes a cleaner approach: all AI processing stays on your device, full stop.
-No server training, no gradient uploads, no compromise.
+CleverType just skips all of that.
+Moreover, All AI processing stays on your device, full stop.
+No server training, no gradient uploads, nothing sent anywhere.

 Why Personalization Makes Such a Big Difference in Practice

-The numbers here are actually pretty striking, and they're well documented.
+The numbers are actually pretty striking — and they're well documented.

 A Google and CMU study published at CHI 2015 measured word error rates under four conditions: